mlz-ictrl/nicos/doc/source/services/watchdog.rst

    seconds until the action is actually executed.
 This should not be used for very time-critical conditions.

-   The action should not take longer than 60 seconds; in case it does the process will be forcibly aborted.
+   The action should not take longer than ``actiontimeout``; in case it does the process will be forcibly aborted.

+**actiontimeout**
+   An ``action`` may need some time to be finished.
+The 'actiontimeout' defines the maximum time the action may need.
+After this time the action will be aborted.
+The default value is 60 seconds.

+**okaction**
+   If set the 'okaction' will be executed when the condition comes back to normal.

+   At least for watchdog conditions whose ``scriptaction`` is ``pausecount`` (pause the counting), it would make sense to also define an action when the condition is normal again.

+**okmessage**
+   If set the 'okmessage' will be emitted, when the condition comes back to normal.

 Additionally to the actions which could be define the Watchdog may also be used to send some messages.
 For this purpose exist some